WICG/scroll-to-text-fragment/README.md

 ### Multiple Text Directives

 Users can specify multiple snippets by providing additional text directives in the _fragment directive_, separated by the ampersand (&) character.
+Fragment directives must be percent encoded.

 Each `text=` directive is considered independent in the sense that success or failure to match in one does not affect matching of any others.
 Each starts